Robert-van-Engelen/Forth850/README.md

 ### >DOUBLE
 _c-addr u -- d true | false_
-convert string to signed double leaves true if string is converted leaves false if string is unconvertable
+convert string to signed double;
+leaves true if string is converted;
+leaves false if string is unconvertable

 ### L>NAME